 Deer hunting can either be for survival or for sport.

-For details on which deer are legal to hunt in Alabama, click here.
+For details on which deer are legal to hunt in Alabama.

-The 2016 – 2017 Hunting Season Map below is for huting deer in the State of Alabama.
+The 2016 – 2017 Hunting Season Map below is for hunting deer in the State of Alabama.

-It is divided into 3 parts: Zone A, Zone B and Zone C. Each zone is has its respective color showing details such as open season dates, the types of deer that you can hunt and the types of hunting methods as well as the harvest number for each animal.
+It is divided into 3 parts: Zone A, Zone B, and Zone C. Each zone has its respective color showing details such as open season dates, the types of deer that you can hunt the types of hunting methods as well and the harvest number for each animal.